 The holidays are a time for joy, family, giving … and racking up debt.
-A 2018 GOBankingRates survey found that more than a quarter of Americans have fallen into debt paying for holiday expenses — and it’s not a small amount of debt, either.
+A 2018 GOBankingRates survey found that more than a quarter of Americans fell into debt paying for holiday expenses — and it wasn’t a small amount of debt, either.
 The average amount owed among those with holiday debt was more than $1,100.

 1. Figure Out How Much Debt You Have

 To pay off your holiday debt quickly, you need to know what you’re dealing with, said Steven Donovan, owner and money coach at EvenStevenMoney.com.
 That means opening your credit card bills or checking your statements online, then adding up all of your balances to get a clear picture of how much holiday debt you have.

 “It doesn’t help to stick your head in the sand — the debt will still be there,” Donovan said.
 “Remember, if you don’t know where you are today, you won’t know what direction to head.”

 In addition to having a clear idea of how much debt you have, it’s also important to know how much money you have coming in and going out.
 Use budgeting software or an app like Mint to help determine what you need to set aside from each paycheck for essentials like rent, utilities and groceries.
 After that, figure out what’s left to pay down debt.

 “It is absolutely critical to have awareness of where your dollars are going before you can change where your dollars are going,” said Addie McHale, a certified financial planner based in Denver.
 “Budgeting software will help you prioritize your dollars to live a more joyful life, help you use credit cards responsibly and help you save for your goals.”

 3. Dedicate a Portion of Every Paycheck Toward Debt Repayment